vlamprinidis/Compiler/README.md

-A compiler for an artificial language called "Alan" as part of a compilers-course.
+A compiler for an artificial language called "Alan", as part of a Compilers course.